contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 In 2026, with IBS of 0.1% and CBS of 0.9%, is it worth adapting now?

-Yes — adaptation is not optional; it is mandated by SEFAZ.
-But, more importantly, in 2027 CBS rises to its full rate (~8.8%), and companies that did not structure NF-e 5.0 well in 2026 will have to adapt in a rush, under real tax pressure.
+It is worth it.
+In 2026 the IBS/CBS fields are informative, but mandatory validation begins in H2 — and in 2027 CBS rises to its full rate (~8.8%).
+Companies that did not structure the NF-e in 2026 will have to adapt in a rush, under real tax pressure.
 Those who adapt now gain time to validate and correct before the full financial impact.

 How much does ERP adaptation for NF-e 5.0 cost?